Taylor Institution Library for disabled readers

 Ergonomic furniture

-Height-adjustable desks can be found in the Main Reading Room (manual), Periodicals Reading Room and Teaching Collection Reading Room (electronic).
-Ergonomic chairs are available in the Voltaire Room, Periodicals Reading Room and Teaching Collection Reading Room.
+Height-adjustable desks can be found in the Main Reading Room (manual), Periodicals & Reference Room and Teaching Collection Reading Room (electronic).
+Ergonomic chairs are available in the Voltaire Room, Periodicals & Reference Room and Teaching Collection Reading Room.
 The Voltaire Room also has a footstool.

 Assistive equipment